pulibrary/parallelogram/README.md

 |<img src="docs/images/screenshot6.png" width=700></img>|
 |-|

 There is one line for each subfield (However, subfields $6 and $0 are not displayed and are not editable).
 There are two buttons to the left of each subfield.
 The "language" icon displays a list of candidates for that subfield.
-In the example above, the app found multiple CJK transliterations of "Tokyo", so both of these are displayed in the menu.
+In the example above, the app found two CJK transliterations of "Tokyo", so both of these are displayed in the menu.
 (Additionally, this menu will always include the original text from the parallel field.)
 Selecting one of these candidates will populate the text box with that selection.

 Sometimes, the candidate list will include invalid options.
 This may be due to ambiguity or errors in the WorldCat or authority records that are found.
 In such a case, the "thumbs down" button will remove the selected text from the candidate list as well as the app's internal database.
 (It is still possible that the text could re-appear if a future search encounters the same data.
 However, in many cases the thumbs down button is effective in keeping candidate lists from becoming too cluttered).